Hopes-Chantel/RestiBesti/README.md

 # RestiBesti

-#### Your friendly neighborhood restaurant app.
+#### Your friendly NYC neighborhood restaurant app.
 Add your favorite restaurants and leave reviews.
 #### Additionally, if the user is feeling spontaneous, they can allow the app to chose a restaurant for them.

 ## Screenshot(s):